-Based on this basic policy, the Board of Directors enhances the effectiveness of the board itself and other bodies that comprise corporate governance of the Company, through such measures as conducting a self-evaluation of each director on the operation of the Board of Directors, enriching the information provided to outside directors, and strengthening to cooperate between outside directors and outside audit & supervisory board members.
+Based on this basic policy, the Board of Directors not only elects multiple outside directors and outside audit & supervisory board members, all showing an independence, but enhances the effectiveness of the board itself and other bodies that comprise corporate governance of the Company, through such measures as conducting a self-evaluation of each director on the operation of the Board of Directors, enriching the information provided to outside directors, and strengthening to cooperate between outside directors and outside audit & supervisory board members.
 Furthermore, by continuously and periodically reviewing and revising this basic policy, Pioneer will creatively develop corporate governance.

-Established under the supervision of the Board of Directors, the Group Executive Committee is a body charged primarily with decision-making or reporting to the Board of Directors regarding important issues that emerge in the course of business promotion or pertain to overall Group management strategy.
+To expedite business execution and clarify the responsibilities for each business, the Board of Directors has elected executive officers, and established the Group Executive Committee under the supervision of the Board of Directors.
+The Group Executive Committee is a body charged primarily with decision-making or reporting to the Board of Directors regarding important issues that emerge in the course of business promotion or pertain to overall Group management strategy.
 In this capacity, the committee serves to enhance both the speed and effectiveness of business execution by the directors, as well as to strengthen the decision-making and oversight functions of the board itself.
-In fiscal 2017, the Group Executive Committee held 20 meetings and deliberated approximately 30 issues.

 In order for the Company to remain trusted and respected by society as a good corporate citizen, the “Pioneer Group Charter for Corporate Operations” is foremost in importance among the “Rules of the Pioneer Group.”
 These rules also include the “Pioneer Group Code of Conduct,” which stipulates specific decision-making and behavioral standards for Group directors, officers, and employees in the performance of their business duties, and the “Rules of the Pioneer Group,” a collection of rules outlining the scope of authority and responsibilities for each Group company, and other rules related to compliance.

-Regarding internal audits, the Audit Division audits the status of the Group's entire management and operations, and confirms compliance with laws and internal regulations.
+Internal audits are implemented by the Audit Division to audit the status of the Group’s entire management and operations, and confirm compliance with laws and internal regulations.
 The Audit Division also works with the internal audit staff at Group companies and the Audit & Supervisory Board to enhance the internal audit function with regard to internal control systems, risk management, and areas related to corporate ethics, quality control, and environmental protection.

-The Company has established an Internal Control Committee, chaired by an executive officer in charge of risk management, to identify possible risks associated with business activities and to prevent such risks from occurring.
-The committee met twice in fiscal 2017.
+The Company has established an Internal Control Committee, chaired by a representative director, to identify possible risks associated with business activities and to prevent such risks from occurring.
+The committee met twice in fiscal 2018.

 This policy has been formulated for the purpose of achieving sustainable growth and increased corporate value over the mid- to long-term through the realization of effective corporate governance in the Pioneer Group.